An Abbey Theatre production

 Tickets: €15 – €49

-Written when the playwright was 26 and first performed in 1931, this play explores life for privileged young Irish people between the two world wars.
-Mary Manning’s plays were extremely popular with audiences of their time and 2025 will offer the opportunity to revisit this precious gem from the Irish theatre canon.
-As Abbey Artistic Director Caitríona McLaughlin says, ”I believe the combination of Sarah Jane Scaife and Mary Manning is a thrilling prospect, and I cannot wait to bring this production before an audience.”
+Written when Mary Manning was 26 and first performed in 1931, this startlingly modern coming-of-age satire explores the ups and downs of life for privileged young Irish people at the time.
+Manning’s plays were extremely popular with audiences of their time and this 2025 production offers the opportunity to revisit this precious gem from the Irish theatre canon.

 Youth’s the Season -? is part of the Gregory Project at the Abbey Theatre, a body of work celebrating the legacy of Abbey Theatre co-founder Augusta Gregory.